konantian/NotableNotebooks/notes/Lecture 15 - Upper confidence bound.md

 **Optimism in the Face of Uncertainty**
   * Principle of **optimism in the fact of uncertanty**:assume the best plausible outcome for each move
   * Upper confidence bound represents the best plausible value of a move

+**Strengths and limitations of UCB**
+  * Strengths
+    1. It does not waster much time on hopeless moves
+  * Limitations
+    1. It does not fix any other problems of simulation player
+    2. It reaches the performance limits of simple simulation-based player play more quickly
+    3. still only 1 ply deep "Tree search"
+    4. After move 1,still plays randomly for both opponent and player
+    5. Still vulnerable to all biases in the simulation policy